The pursuit of language learning can open up a world of career possibilities. One such opportunity is language jobs in foreign Embassies.

 4. Finance Section

-Again, you will need to have an added qualification in areas of finance such as MBA in economics.
-Then together with your foreign language skills, you can get a job offer in the finance section of a foreign embassy.
+Again, you will need an added qualification in finance, such as an MBA in economics.
+With your foreign language skills, you can get a job offer in a foreign embassy’s finance section.

 5. Library Section

 All embassies or affiliated culture centers in the world have a library section.